Location | 58° 12’ N 006° 23’ W | Anchorage Position | 58° 11.9’ N 006° 21.91’ W (position dependent on conditions) |

 The Port of Stornoway is the gateway to an island steeped in history.
 The Standing Stones of Callanish and the Broch at Carloway are recognised among Europe’s most famous ancient monuments.
 Traditionally constructed Black Houses and Norse Mills are situated within easy reach of the Port.

-The primary cruise liner facility is at Number 3 Pier, capable of taking vessels up to 150 metres length with maximum draft 6.0 metres.
-Reception facilities are readily available in the main Ferry Terminal adjacent to this berth.
-Smaller vessels may be accommodated at the Number 1 Pier although there are limited facilities at this berth.
+Smaller vessels up to 150 metres may be accommodated at our Number 3 Pier and Number 1 Piers.
 A cruise liner tender landing pontoon is available by the Ferry Terminal at number 3 pier.

 Stornoway Airport is located 4km from the Port, linking the island by Air with Glasgow, Aberdeen, Inverness and Edinburgh.

-Kirsty Hutchison, Business Services Manager
+Kirsty Hutchison, Cruise Manager

 Stornoway Port Authority, Amity House, Esplanade Quay, Stornoway, Isle of Lewis, Scotland, HS1 2XS